 Add your own configuration profiles to the docker directory using the export command.
-Do not modify the canonical CDK profile or ForgeRock's internal-use only am-only, idm-only, ds-only, and ig-only configuration profiles.
+Do not modify ForgeRock's internal-use only idm-only and ig-only configuration profiles.

 Recommendation: You should not encounter merge conflicts when you rebase changes from ForgeRock into your branches.